Cut Sparsification of the Clique Beyond the Ramanujan Bound: A Separation of Cut Versus Spectral Sparsification: Lower bounds for spectral sparsification of the clique

 In this section, we prove the following result.

-\begin{restatable}[Lower Bound for Spectral Sparsification]{theorem}{lowerbound} Let $H=(V,E,w)$ be a weighted graph on $n$ vertices and with $dn/2$ edges, so that $H$ has average combinatorial degree $d$.
-Let $\bar K_n$ be a clique on $V$ with every edge weighted $1/n$.
-Suppose that $H$ is an $\epsilon$ spectral sparsifier of $\bar K_n$ and make the following definitions, for a parameter $g$ to be determined later: \begin{itemize} \item Let $B$ be a bound such that for every vertex $v\in V$, at most $B$ vertices of $H$ are reachable from $v$ via paths of combinatorial length at most $g$; \item Call $V'$ the set of vertices $r$ such that the subgraph induced by the vertices at combinatorial distance at most $g$ from $r$ contains no cycle.
-Call $V''$ the set of vertices $r$ such that the same property holds for the vertices at combinatorial distance at most $2g$.
-Call $n-F$ the cardinality of $V''$. \end{itemize} Then
+\begin{restatable}[Lower Bound for Spectral Sparsification]{theorem}{lowerboundspectral} Let $H=(V,E,w)$ be a weighted graph on $n$ vertices and with $dn/2$ edges, so that $H$ has average combinatorial degree $d$.
+If $H$ satisfies any of the conditions \begin{enumerate} \item (weighted regular) $H$ is an $\epsilon$\! spectral sparsifier of $\bar K_n$ and its adjacency matrix is doubly stochastic, \item (large odd pseudo-girth) $H$ is an $\epsilon$\! spectral sparsifier of $\bar K_n$ and at most $B$ vertices of $H$ participate in odd cycles of length at most $g$ such that $B = o(n)$ and $g \leq d^{1/4}$, \item (bipartite) $H$ is an $\epsilon$\! spectral sparsifier of $\bar K_{n/2,n/2}$ and $H$ is bipartite. \end{enumerate} then $\epsilon$ must also satisfy the following.

 \end{restatable}